wheelroom/wheelroom/packages/gatsby-theme-wheelroom/README.md

 fragments.
 So to be able to generate pages.

 To make this all work, we needed to structure the data that was in our npm modules.
-Besides the component objects The Wheelroom packages does not define any structure.
+Besides the component objects The Wheelroom package does not define any structure.
 We defined a component to be like this:

 ```
 {